nimakarimipour/AnnotationInjector/README.md

 # AnnotationInjector
-Annotation Injector is a too that can inject annotations to the source code.
+Annotation Injector is a tool that can inject annotations to the source code.